-If MWELA is asked to draft a brief, a minimum of 40 days' notice (absent exceptional circumstances) prior to the due date is required.
+If MWELA is asked to draft a brief, a minimum of 40 days' notice prior to the due date is required (absent exceptional circumstances).

-If MWELA is being asked to sign on to the brief of another organization, a minimum of 14 days' notice is required (absent exceptional circumstances).
+If MWELA is being asked to sign on to the brief of another organization, a minimum of 14 days' notice prior to the due date is required (absent exceptional circumstances).